raoul2000/yii2-workflow/guide/about-workflows.md

 <img src="images/sw-3.png"/>

-Let's see how to implement this *sendMail()* task we need to improve our Publishing System :
+Let's see how to implement this *sendMail()* task and include it in our workflow :

 *@app/models/Post.php*